Get free access to

 Non-resident individuals are taxed only on their income derived from Slovak sources.
 Employment income derived by non-residents from employment performed in Slovakia for a period not exceeding 183 days in 12 consecutive months is exempt.
 The exemption does not apply to activities performed by artists or sportsmen, or through a permanent establishment.
 The income of non-residents is generally taxed according to the rules applicable to residents unless a law or a tax treaty provides otherwise.

 Non-residents are entitled to the basic personal allowance (see above).
-In case their income from Slovak sources in the tax year is at least 90% of their total income, they are entitled also to the dependent-spouse allowance and tax credits.
+In case their income from Slovak sources in the tax year is at least 90% of their total income, they are entitled also to the dependent-spouse allowance and tax bonuses.

 Generally, 19% withholding tax or tax security is levied (unless limited under a tax treaty); an increased tax rate of 35% applies if the recipient is a resident of a non-cooperating state.

-There is no withholding tax on dividends paid to non-resident individuals for 2004 – 2016 profits.
-Unless otherwise stated in the treaty, dividends from profits derived from January 1, 2017 to December 31, 2023 are subject to withholding tax of 7%, or withholding tax of 10% for profits derived from periods starting from January 1, 2024.
+Unless otherwise stated in the treaty, dividends from profits derived from January 1, 2017 to December 31, 2023 and from profits derived from January 1, 2025 are subject to withholding tax of 7%.
+The withholding tax of 10% applies for profits derived from period 2024.
 If dividends are from foreign sources of non-cooperating state, the applicable withholding tax rate increases to 35%, unless otherwise stated in the treaty.

 Export of goods and services is zero rated.